 - Self-employed workers will be required to get unemployment insurance.

 - Tax benefits for the self-employed will be gradually reduced.

 - Freelancers will be limited to three contracts per employer every three years.

 - Employment agencies will need to be certified, and employers who work with uncertified agencies risk a penalty.

 - Companies will be allowed to cut working hours for their staff by one-fifth during a crisis.

 Only the last proposal benefits employers, and that one is still opposed by trade unions.

 - Full-time workers are expensive.
 The minimum wage is €10 per hour or €1,725 per month, but the median wage is over €2,800 per month or €36,500 per year.
-Employees are automatically enrolled in a pension plan.
-They split the cost of obligatory unemployment insurance with employers.
+Employees are automatically enrolled in a pension plan and unemployment insurance.
+Employers share the costs.

 - Sick workers are even more expensive.
-Firms must pay 70 percent of an employee’s wages for up to two years when they fall ill.
+Firms must pay 70 percent of wages for up to two years when an employee falls ill.
 That’s a huge burden on small companies and a major reason why they don’t hire.

 - Firing workers is costly and time-consuming.
 Dismissal can either involve going to a judge or paying a severance of up to one year’s salary, sometimes both.